large-epsilon/lsmv/README.md

 With `$MOUNTLOCATION` replaced with the path to an existing, empty directory where the filesystem will be mounted.

 Then, you'll want to add some data to the server.
-In a fourth server:
+In a fourth terminal:
 ```
 > bazel run //dummy_data_pusher:dummy_data_pusher
 ```